 While climate change is a global issue, we believe that solutions for reducing building energy use are fundamentally local.
 They must be relevant and adapted to each region’s social, economic and legislative context as well as climate zone.
 Evidently the challenges and issues related to the use of energy in buildings are significantly different.
 For instance, in Europe and in the U.S, the emphasis is put on existing buildings and deep retrofitting, whereas in China and in India, the focus is on new construction.

-Therefore, our activities in China, in India, in Europe and in the U.S. aim to provide in each region tailored expertise, knowledge and analysis to decision-makers and key stakeholders, while also monitoring the evolution and impact of regional policy processes.
-Our Global Activities help anticipating the needed transformational changes and creating knowledge that supports each regional jurisdiction to move onto the Deep abatement Path and achieve the global abatement of over 2.1 Gt CO2 globally by 2050.
+Our aim is to provide in each region tailored expertise, knowledge and analysis to decision-makers and key stakeholders, while also monitoring the evolution and impact of regional policy processes.

 Our current work is to directly support work on residential energy codes in Indonesia and India and develop capability of policy makers across South East Asia to implement them.

 In the previous years, GBPN activities covered the four regions responsible for about 65% of the world’s GHG mitigation potential from energy savings in buildings: China, Europe, India and the United States.
 Starting 2019, GBPN is focusing on India and South East Asia, and sharing policy know-how and impacts through our global network of experts and knowledge exchange platforms.